apache/beam/sdks/java/io/cdap/README.md

 -->

 # CdapIO
-CdapIO provides I/O transforms to for [CDAP](https://cdap.io/) plugins.
+CdapIO provides I/O transforms for [CDAP](https://cdap.io/) plugins.

 ## What is CDAP?